ibm-cloud-architecture/refarch-analytics/docs/kafka/readme.md

 ![](kafka-hl-view.png)

 The diagram above shows brokers allocated on three servers, partitions used by producer and consumers and data replication.
 Zookeeper runs also in cluster.
-Before going into the detail of this architecture we want to summarize the key concepts.
+Before going into the details of this architecture we want to summarize the key concepts.

 ## Key concepts
 * Kafka runs as a cluster of one or more **broker** servers that can, in theory, span multiple data centers.